How to offer our dogs to use their nose to find an object which is marked with a specific odour, among other objects (visually equally or different).

 In the same vein, it is useless to “motivate” our dog by repeating the request (“search” for example).
 While our dog is focused on the treat search, he mainly uses his eyesight and his nose.
 Repeating “search”, “search”, “search” distracts him and floods his ears and his brain with useless information.
 It’s just distraction, not motivation.

-You do not need to help him, for example by pointing to the object.
-Staring at the object and turn our body towards it are already important cues.
+You do not need to help him, for example by pointing to the treats you see.
 The purpose of the game is that our dog develops his nose skills, this is not a game of speed or performance.
 When our dog stops searching, the game is over either temporarily because he just needs a break, or definitely depending on our dog.
 It is important to respect his learning rhythm.

-If our dog is not interested in the object, we need to make it more interesting.
-We can use a new object (novelty attraction) or put some treats inside the socks.
-We can also offer him an exceptional treat (a tasty reward to chew for example).
-It’s up to us to offer him an interesting and attractive item.
+If our dog is not interested in the object, let’s ask us how to make it more interesting.
+With a sock, we can for instance put treats inside it and knot the end.
+It’s up to us to offer an interesting and attractive object.

-If our dog likes the treats and the object but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning / if the container is challenging or scary).
-It’s up to us to offer him a game that lives up to his physical and / or emotional abilities.
+If our dog loves these treats and objects but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning).
+It’s up to us to offer them a game that lives up to their physical and / or emotional abilities.

-- we should offer treats that are enjoyed by our dog;
+- To offer treats which are appreciated by our dog ;

-- we should choose an object appreciated by our dog;
+- To offer an object which is appreciated by our dog ;